kvakvs/hge/README.md

 ## IMPORTANT

+1. If you got a 64bit project by mistake, add "-A Win32" to CMake command line.
+   See example in `cmake_studio2019.bat`
 1. If you are going to change any build options, please keep in mind, that this is CMake generated project, editing anything inside `_build` folder will be overwritten next time, when you compile HGE project.
 If you need to add any compiler options, please edit main or each `CMakeLists.txt` in HGE181 and `src/*` folders (depending how big